FREQUENTLY ASKED QUESTIONS

 We don’t offer a ‘kids menu’ and have found that our younger diners have always been happy to eat the same dishes as their parents, but we can simplify them if needed.

-In short, no. With a very small kitchen team, it would be a huge amount of work to create a vegan menu to a standard that Thomas and the team would feel is the quality expected from 1873
+In short, no. With a very small kitchen team, it would be a huge amount of work to create a vegan menu, or a menu without dairy elements, to a standard that Thomas and the team would feel is the quality expected from 1873

 Do you cater for vegetarians?